PreEmptive logo

 • String encryption: Our tools encrypt user strings so you can hide them within your assembly.
 This method protects your users’ data and makes it harder for attackers to access your databases.

-Our code obfuscation, encryption, and data-masking tools keep the information in your database from falling into the wrong hands.
+Our code obfuscation, encryption, and data-masking tools keep the information in your database from falling into the wrong hands, but user training is also crucial to enhance data security.
 Request a free demo of PreEmptive’s suite of tools today to see how these encryption tools can make your data safer.

 In This Article: